 I think time will reveal (and currently is revealing) which side is closer to the truth.
 My impression is that, anecdotally, most people know of at least one person who has suffered a serious adverse reaction or ‘coincidentally’ fallen ill following injection.
-Perhaps the result is somewhere in the middle of these two extremes and these databases are an accurate representation of adverse reactions.
+Perhaps the truth is somewhere in the middle of these two extremes and these databases are an accurate representation of adverse reactions.

 But, again, my purely logical, non-medical, argument on safety is: Even if something doesn’t cause harm, that doesn’t necessarily mean it’s safe.

 That might sound stupid, but think about it: If you drive home drunk and get back without injuring anyone, does that mean your decision was safe?
 If you play Russian Roulette with a gun with 1/6 bullets in the chamber and survive, does that mean what you did was safe?